• Home

 In this case, lack of determinism can be seen as merely a symptom.
 This led me to search for possible causes, one of which might be network/communications [1, 2, 3, 4, 5].
 For latencies, which might lead to lack of determinism, critical path analyses can help identify the actual root cause [6, 7, 8, 9].

-can create a graph of publisher/subscriber relations between nodes.
+As for tools, many are distributed along with ROS to help users and developers. rqt_graph can create a graph of publisher/subscriber relations between nodes.
 It can also show publishing rates.
-Similarly, the ROS CLI tools (e.g. rostopic
+Similarly, the ROS CLI tools (e.g. rostopic) can help debug basic pub/sub issues.

-package for ROS 2 can test the performance of a communications middleware.
+Other tools are available.
+The diagnostics package can collect diagnostics data for analysis.
+The performance_test package for ROS 2 can test the performance of a communications middleware.

 However, all of the tools or solutions mentioned above cannot provide a view of the actual execution.
 Besides, the performance overhead of using higher-level log aggregators (e.g. as a ROS node) is non-negligible.

-package uses LTTng to instrument ROS for tracing.
+The tracetools package uses LTTng to instrument ROS for tracing.
 However, it does not offer analysis tools.

 Trace Compass offers a control flow view, showing the state of threads over time.
 By selecting one particular thread, a user can launch a critical path analysis.